|

 It's not about offending the Spice Girls.
 But rather about defending Jem and it's

 trademarks and copyrights.
-It's not anywhere near as
+It's nowhere near as

 rude as an actual hate-site about the Spice Girls would be.
 It's sticking to facts, and